hanxingwan/SpeedyNote/docs/SpeedyNote_Windows_ARM64_Build_en.md

 ### Build

-Run `compile_arm64.ps1`to build SpeedyNote.
-The complete build is in `build`.You may want to delete some temporary files that CMake generated.
+Run `compile.ps1`to build SpeedyNote.
+The complete build is in `build`.You may want to delete some temporary files that CMake generated. `opengl32sw.dll`can also be deleted as long as you have any kind of hardware acceleration.

 ---